KOKAKAKA/WEBFluxusBypasser/README.md

 local old_from_target = nil :: Model

 function AutoParry:is_spam()
-if auto_pary_enabled then return false end
+if not auto_pary_enabled then return false end
 	local target = AutoParry.target.current

 	if not target then